compusophy/docs/docs/run-node/advanced-configuration.md

 ```
 logger:
-  path: – Path to the directory where master and worker log files should be stored, e.g. ".logs"
+  path: <string> – Path to the directory where master and worker log files should be stored, e.g. ".logs"
-  maxSize: - Maximum size of the log file in megabytes before it gets rotated, e.g. 50
+  maxSize: <int> - Maximum size of the log file in megabytes before it gets rotated, e.g. 50
-  maxBackups: - Maximum number of rotated log files to retain, 0 to disable, e.g. 0
+  maxBackups: <int> - Maximum number of rotated log files to retain, 0 to disable, e.g. 0
-  maxAge: - Maximum number of days to retain rotated log files, 0 to disable, e.g. 10
+  maxAge: <int> - Maximum number of days to retain rotated log files, 0 to disable, e.g. 10
-  compress: - Compress the rotated log files using gzip, e.g. true
+  compress: <bool> - Compress the rotated log files using gzip, e.g. true
 ```

 ## Database Section